lyramakesmusic/text-completion-webui/README.md

 ### First Time Setup

-1. Launch the application and open your browser to `http://127.0.0.1:5000`
+1. Launch the server and browser as above (in Quick Start)
-2. Click the sliders icon (top-right) to open Settings
+2. Click the sliders icon (top-right) to open Settings, if it's not already open
 3. In the **Model/Endpoint** field, enter:
    - An OpenRouter model: `anthropic/claude-sonnet-4.5` or `moonshotai/kimi-k2::deepinfra/fp4`
    - A local/remote server: `http://localhost:1234/v1` or `https://your-tunnel.trycloudflare.com/v1`
-4. Enter your API key (if using OpenRouter)
+4. Enter your API key (if using OpenRouter).
+You won't need to add it every launch - just the first one.
-5. Adjust temperature, min_p, and max_tokens as desired
+5. Adjust temperature, min_p, and max_tokens as desired.

 ## Creating and Editing Content